Constructing a Casita

 Yes.
 The foundation construction plans are required to be approved and certified by an engineer.

-Does my ADU need separate utilities from my main house?
+Does my casita need separate utilities from my main house?

-Homeowners can choose whether the ADU is connected to the utilities of the main house or has separate utility connections.
+Homeowners can choose whether the casita is connected to the utilities of the main house or has separate utility connections.

-Will my ADU have a separate address from my main house?
+Will my casita have a separate address from my main house?

-If the ADU will share a meter with the main house, you will not need a new address for the ADU.
-Instead, the ADU address will fall under the main house address.
+If the casita will share a meter with the main house, you will not need a new address for the casita.
+Instead, the casita address will fall under the main house address.

-You can also complete this form in person with DSD:
+You can also complete this form in person at the DSD Office:

 Cliff Morton Development and Business Services Center (One Stop)